Westlake Educational Foundation

 Car Raffle

-Thank you to Serpentini Chevrolet of Westlake for donating a 2024 Chevy Malibu RS (MSRP $27,095) for the Westlake Educational Foundation's 4th Annual Car Raffle to benefit Westlake City Schools students.
-The Foundation is again partnering with the following organizations who have donated additional prizes for the drawing and will share in ticket sales proceeds to support their respective missions.
+Thank you to Serpentini Chevrolet of Westlake for donating a 2025 Chevy Malibu RS (MSRP $27,995) for the Westlake Educational Foundation's 5th Annual Car Raffle to benefit Westlake City Schools students.

 Thank you for supporting Westlake City Schools students!